 - Try to always buy tickets online.
 It is highly recommended that you buy tickets online in advance, such as the tickets to Peterhof Gardens and Catherine’s Palace.
 Below I indicate the links to other articles in which I explain in detail how to purchase tickets online for these attractions.

-- Petersburg Card.
-Petersburg Card gives access to most of the city’s museums (the Hermitage is not included), as well as various tours, either by bus or boat.
-You can buy it for 2, 3, 5 or 7 days.
+- St. Petersburg CityPass.
+St. Petersburg CityPass gives access to most of the city’s museums, as well as various tours, either by bus or boat.
+You can buy it for 2, 3 or 5 days.
 Depending on the route you are going to take, it might help you save money (or maybe not).

 - Closing times of museums and cathedrals.
 The Hermitage is closed on Mondays, the Russian State Museum on Tuesdays.
 The main churches and cathedrals of the city, such as the Church of the Savior on Blood or St. Isaac’s Cathedral close on Wednesdays.